jwill2385/jwill2385.github.io/_posts/2025-07-27-teaching-prompt-engineering.md

 ## Introduction

-On July 27th, 2025, I had the privilege of teaching a comprehensive class on **Prompt Engineering** - one of the most crucial skills in the age of AI.
+On July 27th, 2025, I had the privilege of teaching a comprehensive workshop on **Prompt Engineering** - one of the most crucial skills in the age of AI.
 This post reflects on the teaching experience, the curriculum we covered, and the insights gained from helping others master the art of effective AI communication.

-## Class Overview
+## Event Overview

-### What Was the Class?
+### What Was the Workshop?
 A hands-on workshop focused on prompt engineering techniques for large language models, designed to help participants become more effective at communicating with AI systems like ChatGPT, Claude, and other LLMs.

 ### Why Prompt Engineering Matters
 In today's AI-driven world, the ability to craft effective prompts is becoming as important as traditional programming skills.
 It's the bridge between human intent and AI capability.

 ### Key Statistics
-- **Participants:** [Number of students]
+- **Participants:** 80
 - **Duration:** [Class duration]
 - **Format:** [In-person/Online/Hybrid]
 - **Level:** [Beginner/Intermediate/Advanced]